What Are The Best Shoes For Plantar Fasciitis?

 5.)
 Avoid Built-In Arch Supports

-These supports prevent your normal pronation.
-Pronation is not a bad thing, It is a necessary action.
+The intrinsic muscles of our feet become weak and no longer function normally.
+These supports also prevent your normal pronation.
+Pronation is not a bad thing, It is a necessary, normal action.

 The less “technology” a shoe has, the better it is for the foot.
 The more a shoe externally “supports” the feet, the less internal strength the feet develop.